jdlph/Path4GMNS/docs/source/usecases.md

 The traffic simulation module in Path4GMNS is a mesoscopic simulator using the point queue model and the routing decision of each individual agent (as disaggregated demand).
 The routing decisions are from the UE traffic assignment.

 The demand loading profile with respect to the departure times of all agents is either constant (start time of the selected demand period) or random (within the selected demand period).
-The future release will introduce a linear or piece-wise linear loading profile. v0.9.0 only supports one demand period, which must be specified in settings.yml and be corresponding to one from the list of demand_periods.
+The future release will introduce a linear or piece-wise linear loading profile.
+Path4GMNS only supports one demand period, which must be specified in settings.yml and be corresponding to one from the list of demand_periods.
+If you need the multi-demand-period support, please use DTALite or [TransOMS](https://github.com/jdlph/TransOMS).
 The default simulation resolution is 6 seconds.
 In other words, a simulation interval is 6 seconds.

 ```yaml
 agents: